va3wam/hexBot/docs/wireMotors.md

 ## Wiring Chart

 Please refer to figure 1 to understand the references made in this chart.
+Once you have the motors set up you will need to sort out the <a href="/docs/hexbotCircuit.md">circuitry</a>.

 <table>
    <tr>